 Amazon Synopsis: A lonely doctor who once occupied an unusual lakeside home begins exchanging love letters with its newest resident, a frustrated architect.

-Where to Watch: Hoopla.
+Where to Watch: HBO MAX.
 Rent/Buy on Digital and DVD.

 Why You Should Watch: While not overtly a Jane Austen adaptation, the film makes numerous references to Austen’s Persuasion with some comparable themes.